 But if you talk to a collector or investor, the value could also be how much the Booster Box itself is worth now and in the future.
 To me, value is a combination of the two.

-When Is Buying a Magic Booster Box NOT Worth It?
+When Is Buying a Booster Box NOT Worth It?

 Again this is subjective but there are times when I feel buying a Magic Booster Box is not worth it.
 You should have your own criteria too, but I have a few ideas to share on how I figure out if it’s just not worth it.